 Search by state: Arkansas, California, Idaho, Illinois, Indiana, Iowa, Maine, Michigan, Minnesota, New York, North Dakota, Oklahoma, Oregon, Pennsylvania, Tennessee, Utah, Vermont, Washington, West Virginia, Wisconsin and Wyoming.

 Winter is often the best time to view bald eagles!
 At Bull Shoals Lake, an easy walk along the Lakeside Trail will provide the best opportunity of spotting a bald eagle.
 The Lakeside Trail starts in Bull Shoals State Park picnic area just off Hwy 178 between Lakeview and Bull Shoals Dam.
 Visit during the second weekend in January for the lake’s annual Bald Eagle event, and you can join a park ranger to view bald eagles via pontoon boat!

 Yosemite National Park is a magical place in winter, when you can ice skate beneath the magnificent rock walls of Yosemite Valley, ski or snowboard at Badger Pass ski area or snowshoe through the Giant Sequoias of Mariposa Grove.
 When it is time to warm up your toes, climb in your sleeping bag at Upper Pines campground or choose a comfortable room at one of the lodges in the park.
-Find more details on Yosemite winter sports on the park website.
+Visit the park's website for more details about winter sports in Yosemite.

 At Kootenai National Wildlife Refuge you can cross-country ski 6.5 miles of wide, largely flat ungroomed ski trails (4.5 miles on the auto tour road and 2 miles on a county road that joins it).
 From the elevated dike overlooking the refuge wetlands, you might see elk, white-tailed deer, Canada geese, and tundra swans.